emu-russia/breaks/BreakingNESWiki_DeepL/6502/Readme.md

 6502 interrupts:
 - IRQ: hardware interrupt.
 Can be disabled with flag I (interrupt disable), if flag I=1 the interrupt is "disabled" and does not go to the CPU.
 - NMI: non-maskable interrupt.
 It has higher priority than IRQ, triggered on falling edge.
 - RES: hardware reset.
-After enabling 6502 it is necessary to set /RES to 0 for some cycles to make the processor "come to life".
+After powering up the 6502 it is necessary to set the /RES pin to 0 for a few cycles so that the processor "comes to its senses".
 - BRK: software interrupt.
 It is initiated by the `BRK` instruction.

 ## Note on Transistor Circuits